NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ## Future Directions
 1. Collapse SPECIALIST LEXICON into a dictionary to be ingested by Hunspell to create better spellchecking to match with search terms
-2. Cluster by text body instead of headings. (tf-idf)
+2. Cluster by web page text body instead of just the headings and metadata currently used. (tf-idf) This might involve switching to the BeautifulSoup tool, and using tf-idf vectorization; we could create a word bank for each topic.
 3. Other NLP Toolset Integrations:
-  + Google's search algorithm has a very good suggestion system backed by billions of search queries to correct for misspellings - using an available API could be worth looking into instead of reinventing the wheel.
+  + Google's search algorithm has a very good suggestion system backed by billions of search queries to correct for misspellings - using an available API; so we were not reinventing the wheel.
-  + Stanford has a toolset for named entity extraction, that could be used on web site pages
+  + Stanford has a toolset for named entity extraction, that could be used for better collection of web page data.
-4. R&D whether to start pulling down relationships to assist with queries such as yoga nutrition. https://www.nlm.nih.gov/research/umls/META3_current_relations.html
+4. R&D whether to start pulling down relationships to assist with some currently unresolvable queries; https://www.nlm.nih.gov/research/umls/META3_current_relations.html.
-5. R&D switching to beautifulsoup and use tf-idf vectorize; create a word bank for each topic.
-6. Scrub the logs - change col headings, search for ###-####, search for \@
-7. Post draft of business plan document for NLM management
+5. Post draft of business plan document, perhaps a Business Model Canvas.
-8. Consider capturing IDs for preferred terms for later use?
-So people can use the wikidata, sparql, etc. connections?
+6. Consider capturing IDs for preferred terms for later use?
+So people can use wikidata, SPARQL, etc. connections?
+7. Re-build the GoldStandard file (successful and vetted past matches) and post it for use by other web site teams.